 Instructors request books and other physical items to be placed on course reserve at Howard-Tilton Memorial Library by submitting an item list using the library's reserve request form.
 Reserve requests at the Matas Library are handled separately.
 Materials are kept on reserve only for the duration of the specific course for which they are required.
 If a book will be an assigned reading, instructors should consider contacting a liaison librarian to check whether an eBook version of the book could be acquired as an alternative to print course reserve.
 Material borrowed through Interlibrary Loan from another library may not be placed on reserve.

 Books can be placed on 3-day or strict reserve as determined by availability.
 All reserve books must be returned directly to the Check-Out Desk.
-If books are left on study tables or dropped in the outside or inside book bin, the student will be responsible for all fines incurred before the books are returned to the Check-Out Desk.
+If books are left on study tables or dropped in the outside or inside book bin, the student will be responsible for any fines incurred before the books are returned to the Check-Out Desk.
 Instructors can specify the following circulation periods:

 - Building use only: loan periods anywhere from 2 to 5 hours (one-hour increments)

 - Unrestricted use: loan periods from 1 to 3 days

 Media materials may be taken out of the library for the number of days indicated and are due any time on the date due.
 Fines are $1.00 per day until the media is returned or until a maximum of $20.00 is reached.